flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ## Stable releases

-Flathub only hosts stable releases and not development snapshots or nightly releases.
-Manifests should therefore use stable and versioned sources and must not update to new versions of the main application, daily in a consistent manner.
+The Flathub stable repository is dedicated to hosting only stable software.
+The Flathub beta repository can be used to publish beta software, though it will not be listed on the website.

+Nightly releases, development snapshots, or any software requiring daily updates must not be published to either repo.

 ## Required files